nacarney/github_API/README.md

  My final visualization was a scatter plot of users with over 1000 followers against the number of people they are following.

- I used R to extract all the necessary information from Github and wrote the necessary code to create the plot.ly visualizations.